Flussen/Flussen/README.md

 - 🔭 I’m currently working on [@Gopass](https://github.com/Flussen/GoPass) and [@Dialosoft](https://github.com/Dialosoft) ( they are both personal projects. )
 - 🌱 I’m improving my Go and Java mainly
-- 🎓 I’m I am studying at the [International University of Valencia](https://www.universidadviu.com/int/)
+- 🎓 I’m studying at the [International University of Valencia](https://www.universidadviu.com/int/)
 - 👯 I’m looking to collaborate on in an interesting project, that needs Go, Java, Python or middle level languages (Rust or C/C++)
 - 📫 How to reach me: on discord Flussen, [LinkedIn](https://www.linkedin.com/in/alexander-rios-8a03b820b/) or email flussen0@gmail.com
 - 🗣️ Languages: Spanish, German and English